 Food for Pantries Program

 Canned goods and other non-perishable items are delivered each month to fifteen local food pantries, evening out the ebbs and flows of their ongoing needs.
 PORCH communicates each month with each of these pantries to ensure our donations are meeting requested needs:

 Food for Families Program

 This unique program provides healthy, fresh food including fruits, vegetables, milk, eggs, and chicken to over 400 families (including more than 1800 individuals) identified by school social workers as being at risk of hunger.
 Food for Families provides a variety and quantity of fresh foods (e.g. potatoes, green beans, apples, broccoli, zucchini, sweet potatoes, onions, peppers, chicken, eggs, milk and more) not provided by any other hunger relief organization.
 Three bags of fresh food, along with one bag of non-perishables, are provided monthly to these families.
 This supplemental food can make the difference between a healthy meal and a skipped meal.

 Food for Schools Program

 This program gets healthy snack foods into the hands of children who need them the most: hungry kids unable to focus in the classroom.
-The applesauce, raisins, granola bars, and other healthy snacks keep both body and mind nourished, eliminating distraction due to hunger.
+The applesauce, protein and granola bars, trail mix, and other healthy snacks keep both body and mind nourished, eliminating distraction due to hunger.
 Each of the 19 schools in the Chapel Hill-Carrboro City Schools, as well as the district-wide pre-K program, receives an abundance of healthy snack foods throughout the year.
 Three local after-school programs also receive fresh, nutritious snack foods provided by PORCH monthly.